zed-wong/mvm-tokenlist/README.md

 See [mvm-tokenlist.json](mvm-tokenlist.json) for the list of all tokens.

-See [MVG-tokenlist.json](MVG-tokenlist.json) for the list without 4swap LP tokens, Pando Rings rTokens and including Mixin AssetID, Mixin ChainID.
+See [MVG-tokenlist.json](MVG-tokenlist.json) for the list without 4swap LP tokens, Pando Rings rTokens and each assets includes Mixin AssetID, Mixin ChainID.

 [Uniswap token list format](https://github.com/Uniswap/token-lists) is WIP.